microsoft/pxt-arcade/docs/courses/csintro/orientation/unplugged.md

 Play: Play Rock Paper Scissors in groups for about a minute.
 When done, add up your scores and how many 'rounds' you played.

 Play again: Now start over and play again for another minute.
-When done, add up your scores and how many 'rounds' you played. they played.
+When done, add up your scores and how many 'rounds' you played.

 Discuss as a class how you kept track of the scores.

 Think about what on the score sheet represents **constants**, values that do not change through the course of the gaming session.

-Think about what on the score sheet represents **variables**, values that do not change through the course of the gaming session.
+Think about what on the score sheet represents **variables**, values that can change through the course of the gaming session.

 ### [Teacher Material](/courses/csintro/about/teachers)